Ren's Retirement: Production

 The episode originated in 1993 when Bill Wray declared that he would "really love to do a feature-length animated horror film".
 Wray's desire to do a horror-filmed episode became "Ren's Retirement".
-Much of the episode was based on the body horror genre as Ren experiences a horrific body decay as he ages and is finally eaten alive by a worm.
-A sequence intended for the beginning where Ren wins a bar fight – which was meant to show Ren's strength and vitality – was removed from storyboards by the network, which felt that the subject of drinking was inappropriate.
+Much of the episode was based on the body horror genre, heavily inspired by films of both John Carpenter and David Cronenberg (particularly Scanners, The Thing, The Fly, and They Live), as Ren experiences a horrific body decay as he ages and is finally eaten alive by a worm.
+A sequence intended for the beginning where Ren wins a bar fight – which was meant to show Ren's strength and vitality – was removed from storyboards by the network, which felt that the subject of drinking was deemed inappropriate for its target audience.

 The network executives disliked the drawings by Lynne Naylor and those influenced by her that featured curvaceous women as "the exploitation of women".
 In response, the animators who drew "Ren's Retirement" gave Ren a coffin that vaguely resembles the body of a shapely woman.
-The voice actor Billy West recalled: "The guys drawing the funeral goers as window dressing; instead of women, they put Chippendales dancers wherever they could, the Full Monty except for a little thong.
+Voice actor Billy West recalled the animators that drew the funeral sequence with goers dressed up "as window dressing; instead of women, they put chippendales wherever they could, The full monty except for a little thong.
 And they [the executives] were satisfied, 'Look, that's Ok'.
 But then they realized after it was made, when it was on TV: "AHHHHHHHH!!!
 What have we done?".
 This is also the first episode since "The Big Shot!" to involve Lynne Naylor, as she had left Spümcø during production, returning to the series in this episode as a background artist.
 Her only directorial effort on the series was the "You Are What You Eat!" segment aired during this episode.